GitAbbonu/React_exercises/README.md

-# Modify the Welcome component so that the Age component is rendered only if the age prop is greater than 18.
+# Modify the Age component so that the "Your age is " message is rendered only if the age prop is greater than 18.
+Otherwise render the "You are very young!" message.